-Because we believe that an engaged workforce is a more innovative, productive and satisfied workforce, promoting retention and minimizing employee turnover, we annually conduct a global employee engagement survey.
-Our business and functional teams use the results of our survey to identify and implement actions to address potential opportunities for improvement.
+Because we believe that an engaged workforce is a more innovative, productive and satisfied workforce, which promotes retention and minimizes employee turnover, we conduct a global employee engagement survey annually.
+Our business and functional teams use the anonymized results of our survey to identify and implement actions to address potential opportunities for improvement.
 While employee engagement is the result of many factors, we believe strong, encouraging and open leadership, as well as a continued effort to foster a collaborative, supportive culture, leads to strong workforce engagement.
-We want all our employees to strive to be their best and to feel that they have the support necessary to deliver exceptional results for themselves and our company.
+We want all our employees to strive to be their best and feel that they have the support necessary to deliver strong results for themselves and our company.